Medical University of South Carolina

 • Advanced Practitioner

-• Duration: 1 year
+• Duration: 1 year (with option for a second ACS year)

-• Positions available: 1
+• Positions available: 2

 • Salary:

-• Program Director: Samir Fakhry, MD, FACS
+• Program Director: Alicia Privette, MD, FACS

 66.JPG

-The Department of Surgery has divisions that are dedicated to General and Acute Care Surgery, Surgical Oncology, Vascular Surgery, Pediatric Surgery, Gastrointestinal and Minimally Invasive Surgery, Cardiothoracic Surgery.
+The Department of Surgery has divisions that are dedicated to General and Acute Care Surgery, Burn, Surgical Oncology, Vascular Surgery, Pediatric Surgery, Gastrointestinal and Minimally Invasive Surgery, Cardiothoracic Surgery.
 MUSC is also the tertiary referral center for the complex surgical conditions for the entire region.
 The Trauma and Surgical Critical Care programs provide care for all trauma and emergency general surgery patients.
 In addition, the critical care service provides consultation for patients on the neurosurgery, urology, transplant, otorhinolaryngology, plastics and orthopedic surgery services.

 Given the importance of initial evaluation, resuscitation and operative management of trauma and emergency surgery patients, our fellows have an opportunity to participate in the care of these patients as junior attendings under the supervision of our faculty.